mui/material-ui/docs/src/pages/components/expansion-panels/expansion-panels-pt.md

 {{"demo": "pages/components/expansion-panels/CustomizedExpansionPanels.js"}}

+## Additional actions

+In order to put an action such as a `Checkbox` or a button inside of the `ExpansionPanelSummary`, you need to stop the propagation of the focus and click events to prevent the panel from expanding/collapsing when using the action.
+You should also provide an `aria-label` for the action, otherwise the label of the nested action will be included in the label of the parent button that controls the panel expansion.

+{{"demo": "pages/components/expansion-panels/ActionsInExpansionPanelSummary.js"}}

 ## Performance

-O conteúdo dos painéis de expansão é montado por padrão, mesmo que o painel não esteja expandido.
-Esse comportamento padrão tem em mente a renderização do lado do servidor e o SEO.
+The content of ExpansionPanels is mounted by default even if the panel is not expanded.
+This default behavior has server-side rendering and SEO in mind.
 If you render expensive component trees inside your panels or simply render many panels it might be a good idea to change this default behavior by enabling the `unmountOnExit` in `TransitionProps`:

 ```jsx
 <ExpansionPanel TransitionProps={{ unmountOnExit: true }} />